iamota/mage-mdebug/README.md

 # mage-mdebug
-A feature-rich layer for Magento logging and debugging
+A plugin for Magento logging and debugging checkout related objects